mianzhang/GCN/README.md

 # GCN
-Pytorch implementation to paper "Graph Convolutional Networks for Text Classificatio".
+Pytorch implementation to paper "Graph Convolutional Networks for Text Classification".
 ## Running
 You can run the whole process very easily.
 Take the R8 corpus for example,